Redaction is when information is removed, or details are hidden before you can access it.

 Under the Privacy Act, you are only allowed to see information that is about you.
 This is to protect other people’s privacy.

-However, you may be able to access the records of someone else if you have their written permission to act on their behalf.
+But you may be able to access records about someone else, if you have their written permission to act on their behalf.

 Organisations might have to redact information because it is ‘legally privileged.’